SpaceGiraffe-io/ReqHubDotNet/README.md

 ## ReqHubNuGet
 ReqHub middleware for C# projects.
-Distribute your API using the ReqHub platform in just a few lines.
+Distribute your API using the ReqHub platform in just a few lines!
 For more information, visit https://reqhub.io.

 ## Distributing an API